betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsSoftwareProcessImprovement.md

 5. **Monitor and evaluate the improvement effort:** This involves collecting metrics data on the effectiveness of the changes (i.e. the experiments) that have been implemented and making adjustments as needed based on feedback.

-By implementing software process improvement, organizations can:
+There are various ways to implement improvement efforts, but they generally involve the following steps:

-* improve the quality of software products
+* Improve the quality of software products
-* reduce development costs
+* Reduce development costs
-* increase productivity
+* Increase productivity
-* improve customer satisfaction
+* Improve customer satisfaction
-* enhance organizational reputation, and
+* Enhance organizational reputation
-* increase market share
+* Increase market share

 <!--- body end  --->